Strannik12346/School.Festival/README.md

-# Festival_HTML_CSS_JS
--> Site developed for a competition at school
+# Site for the festival at school
--> Yes, the topic and images were given
+- There was a festival once dedicated to kites
+- A competition was held to create a site for this festival
+- And I won there Dyploma II - silver medal :)